-Composting projects that select CH4 emission factors based on the practice of applying a layer of finished compost to the piles/windrows for the initial phase of the active composting cycle must monitor and record the following data:
+Composting projects that select CH_4 emission factors based on the practice of applying a layer of finished compost to the piles/windrows for the initial phase of the active composting cycle must monitor and record the following data:

-- Turned Windrow Systems: For the first 3 weeks of the active composting cycle, the project must monitor and record for every150 feet of windrow (a) the days on which finished compost is applied and (b) the depth of each application. - Positive ASP Systems: For the first 2 weeks of the active compost cycle, the project must monitor and record for every 200 cubic yards of active compost (a) the days on which finished compost is applied and (b) the depth of each application.
+- Turned Windrow Systems: For the first 3 weeks of the active composting cycle, the project must monitor and record for every150 feet of windrow (a) the days on which finished compost or other carbonaceous material is applied and (b) the depth of each application. - Positive ASP Systems: For the first 2 weeks of the active compost cycle, the project must monitor and record for every 200 cubic yards of active compost (a) the days on which finished compost or other carbonaceous material is applied and (b) the depth of each application.

-Composting projects that select CH4 emission factors based on the utilization of ASP systems with synthetic breathable covers must demonstrate that the pile is appropriately covered during the first two weeks of the active composting phase by monitoring and recording the following data:
+Composting projects that select CH_4 emission factors based on the utilization of ASP systems with synthetic breathable covers must demonstrate that the pile is appropriately covered during the first two weeks of the active composting phase by monitoring and recording the following data: